Breast Surgery Procedures

 Regardless of whether the tissue is tunneled beneath the skin on a pedicle or transplanted to the chest as a microvascular flap, this type of surgery is more complex than skin expansion.
 Scars will be left at both the tissue donor site and at the reconstructed breast, and recovery will take longer than with an implant.
-On the other hand, when the breast is reconstructed entirely with your own tissue, the results are generally more natural and there are no concerns about a silicone implant. then transplanted to the chest by reconnecting the blood vessels to new ones in that region.
-This procedure requires the skills of a plastic surgeon who is experienced in microvascular surgery as well.
-The transported tissue forms a flap for a breast implant, or it may provide enough bulk to form the breast mound without an implant.
+On the other hand, when the breast is reconstructed entirely with your own tissue, the results are generally more natural and there are no concerns about a silicone implant.
 In some cases, you may have the added benefit of a improved abdominal contour.

 After your surgery

 You are likely to feel tired and sore for a week or two after reconstruction.
 Most of your discomfort can be controlled by medication prescribed by your doctor.